 Dental ceramics are widespread biomechanical materials for oral restorations.
-They are considered one of the most prevalent dental materials for partial and/or full teeth restoration as inlays, onlays, crowns and overlays [1-3].
+They are considered one of the most prevalent dental materials for partial and/or complete teeth restoration as inlays, onlays, crowns and overlays [1-3].
 This could relate to acceptable mechanical properties such as abrasion, compression, bending, wear and fracture resistance [4].
-In addition to chemical stability and both low thermal and electrical conductivity.
+In addition to chemical stability, there is both low thermal and electrical conductivity.
 However, regardless of the crystalline and amorphous ceramic structures and percentage, ceramics composed of SiO2, Li2O, K2O, P2O5, Al2O3, ZrO2, CeO2, Na2O, CaO, TiO2, ZrO2, Y2O3, and HFO2 respectively [5, 6].
-The brittleness behaviour may arise due to the presence of several flaws at small scales, including micro-cracks, microscopic notches, internal pores, grain misalignments, and impurities.
+The brittleness behaviour may arise due to the presence of several flaws at small scales, including microcracks, microscopic notches, internal pores, grain misalignments, and impurities.
 Such imperfections might be increased during the manufacturing process of thermal gradients [7].

-Material hardness is one of the mechanical properties which frequently used as a parameter to evaluate the surface resistance of materials due to plastic deformation by penetration indicating the ease of surface polishing or scratching [8].
-The material hardness is an important parameter associated with many other ceramics properties or performance aspects.
-The ceramic hardness is typically affected by a function of both grain size with orientation and chemical decomposition with porosity [9, 10].
+Material hardness is one of the mechanical properties that is frequently used as a parameter to evaluate the surface resistance of materials due to plastic deformation by penetration, indicating the ease of surface polishing or scratching [8].
+The material hardness is an important parameter associated with many other ceramic properties and performance aspects.
+The ceramic hardness is typically affected by a function of both grain size and orientation, and chemical decomposition with porosity [9, 10].

-Rice et al. who have reviewed the relationship between grain size and hardness of a variety of oxides ceramics including MgO, BeO, Al2O3, MgAl2O4 and B4C as well as hydroxyapatite have shown that an increase in grain size leads to a decrease in hardness [11].
+Rice et al., who have reviewed the relationship between grain size and hardness of a variety of oxide ceramics, including MgO, BeO, Al2O3, MgAl2O4 and B4C, as well as hydroxyapatite, have shown that an increase in grain size leads to a decrease in hardness [11].
 In contrast, Wang et al (2016), the dependence of hardness on grain size does not always show a single trend that applies to every ceramic material, the hardness of some other ceramic materials such as TiB2, SiC, TiC and Si3N4 is essentially independent of grain size.
-In addition, the average pore size increases with increasing the temperature from 1100 to 1150°C. According to the general preparation for ceramics processing, the use of fine particles could result in higher densification and strength of sintered parts in comparison with large particles.
+In addition, the average pore size increases with increasing temperature from 1100 to 1150°C. According to the general preparation for ceramics processing, using fine particles could result in higher densification and strength of sintered parts compared to large particles.
 It seems that the particle size affects the flowability and sinterability of the feedstock powder ceramic specimens [12].
-While the Vickers hardness (HV), decreases rapidly as the porosity increases [13].
-Nevertheless, research by Mei et al., shows that the Vickers hardness has a strong dependence on porosity and pore size.
-The hardness would decrease with increasing porosity and pore size [10].
-Within the micrometric range, decreasing particle size results in chipping at lower loads due to increased contact pressure [14].
+While the Vickers hardness (HV), decreases rapidly as the porosity increases